theaussiepom/kiosk-retropie/docs/architecture.md

 Each service is configured to run with a logind session (TTY + `PAMName=login`) so rootless Xorg can acquire the seat.

+In plain terms: `logind` is what gives a user session permission to talk to the keyboard/controller and the display/GPU.
+By setting the services up like “real” login sessions, we can run Xorg without running everything as root.

+This is one of the reasons the runtime stays “on the host”: VT + logind + seat ownership is exactly the stuff systemd is already good at, and we lean into that instead of trying to re-build it in another layer.

 ## Mode switching

 ### Manual switching